This Pilot Took Off Just Fine, But When He Tried to Use the Control Stick, It Wouldn’t Budge

 Goyette pushed the throttle to full power.
 The A7 went berserk.
 The nose kicked aloft, slicing around to the right.
 Rolling over, the plane charged at the cluster of jet fighters by the control tower.

 Barely breathing, his throat constricted, Goyette jammed his boot hard on the left rudder.
 The plane flipped left and headed toward the huge dark mouth of a hangar.
 It flashed through Goyette’s mind that he was a split-second away from death.
 But there was no paralysis in the terror.
 His feet played the rudders; his hand was lightning quick on the throttle.
 Gordon in his truck and the pilots in their parked planes watched in horror as Goyette’s fighter screamed across the field, 100 feet high, landing gear pointing toward the sky.
 You’ve just killed yourself, Tommy, thought Ralston.

 Short of the hangar, Goyette rolled the aircraft right and went into a long, shallow run for the ground.
-Here’s what happened when a lone survivor of a plane crash found himself lost in the freezing Alaskan woods.

 “Enough, brother, blow it!”
 Ralston yelled into the radio.
 The watchers prayed for the canopy to shoot off.
 With the plane at 50 feet, Gordon thought, It’s all over.